Low FODMAP cinnamon rolls (gluten-free)

 - Carefully roll up the dough on the long side.
 Because the dough might be quite sticky, you have to do this carefully.
 I carefully loosened the dough from the kitchen counter little by little and then rolled it up by pushing it forward a little at a time.
 Pinch the sides closed.

-- Layer a rectangular baking tin with baking parchment.
+- Layer a rectangular baking tin with baking parchment and grease the sides with some butter.

 - Carefully cut the dough roll into 8 pieces with a serrated knife.
 Put the cinnamon rolls with the swirled side up into the baking tin.
 Make sure you leave about an inch between each roll.
 The rolls will get bigger when they rise and in the oven, so they will end up touching each other later on.